mattriley/agile-avatars/README.md

 Hashing of email addresses for use with the Gravatar service.

-- [x] __Decision is not driven by hype or popularity__\
-      blueimp-md5 is not the most widely used MD5 implementation in JavaScript.

-- [x] __No suitable built-in JavaScript alternative exists__\
+- __No alternative built into JavaScript exists__\
 JavaScript does not feature a built-in MD5 implementation.

-- [x] __Not trivial to implement with vanilla JavaScript__\
-      The MD5 algorithm is non-trivial and is a well solved problem.

-- [x] __No suitable built-in Node.js equivalent exists__\
+- __No alternative built into Node.js exists__\
 The crypto module supports MD5.
 It doesn't seem possible to extract individual algorithms from crypto.
 The consequence is a minified bundle size of 431.78 KB compared with 4.86 KB for blueimp-md5 which is a significant difference.

-- [x] __No alternative that more closely matches the need exists__\
+- __No alternative that more closely matches the need exists__\
 According to [this issue](https://github.com/blueimp/JavaScript-MD5/issues/26), the original use case was to hash email addresses for Gravatar.

-- [x] __No alternative with fewer dependencies exists__\
+- __No alternative with fewer dependencies exists__\
-      blueimp-md5 has zero dependencies. md5 although more more widely used, has 3 dependencies.
+blueimp-md5 has zero dependencies.

-- [x] __Widely used__\
-      blueimp-md5 is widely used at 565,584 weekly downloads. md5 is more widely used at 2,676,589 weekly downloads.

-- [x] __Usage is isolated__

-- [x] __Low maintenance__

-- [x] __Low likelihood of changing in a material way__

-- [x] __Low impact of material change__\
+- __Low impact of material change__\
-      The cost of identifying and integrating an alternative MD5 implementation is low.
+The cost of identifying and integrating an alternative MD5 implementation is estimated to be low.

 ### lodash